rhodb/rhodb.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: Projects I've worked on over the years.
 I will try to explain them in an intuitive way, rather than going far into technical details.
-I'll provide links to the papers which have the details, though.
+I'll provide links to my papers, reports or presentations which have the details, though.
 nav: true
 ---